 Inquiry Areas

-To explore these questions, we spoke with historically underserved communities in New York City and Southwest Virginia, prioritizing low-income individuals from populations historically underserved by or mistrustful of healthcare systems.
+To explore these questions, we spoke with people in New York City and Southwest Virginia, prioritizing low-income individuals from populations historically underserved by or mistrustful of healthcare systems.
 In New York, participants were predominantly people of color; in Virginia, they were predominantly white.
+We recruited individuals who had attended at least one primary care visit in the past year so they could reflect on recent experiences with AI in healthcare.
+We also sought diversity in insurance coverage and familiarity with AI tools.

 Using semi-structured interviews, we explored our inquiry areas and captured reactions to specific AI applications and clinical contexts.
 We also used design stimuli, a set of scenario cards representing potential uses of AI, to tease out participants’ perceptions and tradeoffs.